twosigma/marbles/docs/logging.rst

 Setup
 -----

-Use :meth:`marbles.log.AssertionLogger.configure` to instruct marbles where it should write the logfile.
+Use :meth:`marbles.core.log.AssertionLogger.configure` to instruct marbles where it should write the logfile.
 There you can also instruct it about which :class:`~unittest.TestCase` attributes it should log.

 You can do this in your test suite's ``__main__`` module::

-   from marbles import log
+   from marbles.core import log

    if __name__ == '__main__':
        log.logger.configure(logfile='/path/to/marbles.log',